MEN 1873-1895

 Needless to say, we are indebted to the RFU and Tony Collins, at Red Hall, for providing this information for us; yet another unusual facet of the Saints history previously forgotten for several generations.

 In his working life James various occupations included Circus Worker, General Labourer, Dockyard Hand, Publican and Carpenter.
-He was resident in Coburg Street, Plymouth in 1939 and it would appear that he settled in the town for the rest of his life.
-He died in Plymouth in March 1954 at the age of 74.
+He was resident in Coburg Street, Plymouth in 1939 and settled in the town for the rest of his life.
+He died in Plymouth in 26th March 1954 at the age of 74.

 SEASON STATISTICS